Womens Political Committee

 About Us

-We are an all volunteer organization.
-Our Executive Committee and General Members are not paid for their services.
-Our Executive Committee, made up of two co-chairs and various committee co-chairs, run all day-to-day operations.
+As an all-volunteer organization, our Executive Committee and General Members are not paid for their services.
+The Executive Committee, made up of two co-chairs and various committee co-chairs, run all day-to-day operations.
 WPC pays only for legal and accounting services to remain in compliance with all local, state and federal reporting laws.

 Our Mission

-Women’s Political Committee (WPC) empowers women to engage politically, using our voices and resources to elect women candidates, at all levels of government, who support reproductive rights, pay equity, and human and civil rights.
+The Women’s Political Committee empowers women to engage politically, using our voices and resources to elect women candidates – at all levels of government – who support reproductive rights, pay equity, and human and civil rights.

 Guiding Principles